On the odd occasion, being a solo traveller isn't the ideal you dream it to be.

 The narrow, secluded streets in Lisbons Old Quarter.
 (Alfama District)

-Lisbon is a gorgeous city that I will be returning to time and again, I just won't be so daft as to walk around the back streets (of any city) alone and carrying so much crap on me.
+Lisbon is a gorgeous city that I will be returning to time and again (I hope to invest within Lisbon in the future), I just won't be so daft as to walk around the back streets (of any city) alone and carrying so much crap on me.
 Portugal has a relatively low rate of violent crime, however, low-level street crime is common in Lisbon and the central, touristy districts of Alfama, Baixa, Bairro Alto and Belém are all hotspots.